 • Titles (referred to as headlines) for all stories published are written by our editors.
 We do not know the layout of a story or headline length required to fit above a story until a submission is put on a page prior to publishing.
 For this reason, we do not use titles supplied by contributors as headlines.

 • If possible, we prefer the story to be typed, printed, or emailed, but this is not mandatory.
 Handwritten articles are accepted, however, the writing should be clear and legible, and names should be printed to ensure accuracy.
 Please keep stories to a maximum of 700 words and poems to a maximum of 400 words.
 Stories over 700 words may be edited for length or returned to the author for editing.
 Poems over 400 words will be returned.

 • The following topics are considered outside the editorial direction, focus, or guidelines of The Senior Paper.
 As such, we do not accept submissions that:

-– are a political or religious belief, commentary, or opinion;
+– are a political or religious belief or ideology, commentary, or opinion;

 – that many offer or describe specific health or medical treatment or advice;

 – are insensitive, insulting, indelicate, or hurtful, or could reasonably be interpreted by readers as insensitive, insulting, indelicate, or hurtful, toward race, ethnicity, religion, age, sex, gender, or any other recognized or protected group;